Hennzau/dora-koch/robots/README.md

 3. Create a `ASSEMBLING.md`, `INSTALLATION.md`, `CONFIGURING.md`, `RECORDING.md`, and `EXAMPLES.md` files with the
    instructions for assembling, installing, configuring, recording, and examples for your robot.
 4. Add a `graphs` folder with the graph files for your robot.
-5. Add a `requirements.txt` file with the required Python packages for your robot (link requirements of all nodes that you use from node_hub).
+5. Add a `requirements.txt` file with the required Python packages for your robot (link requirements of all nodes that you use from node-hub).
 6. Add a `nodes` folder with the specific nodes for your robot.
 7. Add a `configure.py` file to configure your robot.

-**Note:** You can use the `alexk_lcr` robot as a reference.
+**Note:** You can use the `alexk-lcr` robot as a reference.

 ## License